Self-supervision for medical image classification: state-of-the-art performance with ~100 labeled training samples per class: Results

-Figure~\ref{fig:results_full_data_set} also shows the literature benchmark balanced accuracy.
-For all data sets, the literature benchmark data were reported as cross validation (CV) results on a validation set, with the CV performed to determine best model and hyper parameters; no independent test set was used.
+Not surprisingly, improved accuracy and decreased variability of the individual runs were observed for an increasing number of training samples.
+However, the accuracy for the SSL-based approaches starts saturating already at a limited number of labeled samples per class for all data sets, with the exact number depending on the data set: {For the Endo data set, a saturation at approximately 25 samples can be seen; for the BM data set, the accuracy converges around 50--100 samples per class; for the ISIC data set, saturation starts at $\geq$500~samples; the exact numbers depend on the classifiers.} {The later saturation for the ISIC data set can only partly be associated with the smaller number of classes and, consequently, the smaller number of absolute samples.
+The task itself seems to be more difficult to solve than the other two tasks, which is also reflected in the literature benchmarks given: The literature benchmark accuracy is at about the same level as for the other two tasks, although fewer classes have to be differentiated.} As for the different classifiers, SVM-based classification seems to have a slight advantage over LR-, KNN- and LL-based classification for limited labeled data scenarios.
+The performance depends, however, on the data set.
+For all data sets, the literature benchmark data were reported as cross-validation (CV) results on a validation set, with the CV performed to determine the best model and hyperparameters; no independent test set was used.
 The values could therefore potentially be overoptimistic and subject to overfitting.
 In contrast, our DL baseline models were evaluated on the unseen test set.
-In line with the overfitting hypothesis, the test set accuracy for our DL baseline when trained using all available labeled samples of the training data set (referred to as DL benchmark in Fig.~\ref{fig:results_full_data_set}) was consistently lower than the literature benchmark values for the three application examples.
+In line with the overfitting hypothesis, the test set accuracy for our DL baseline when trained using all available labeled samples of the training data set (referred to as DL benchmark in Figure~\ref{fig:results_full_data_set}) was consistently lower than the literature benchmark values for the three application examples.
 The validation set accuracy was, however, very similar to the reported literature accuracy.

 Independent of this aspect: The proposed approach of self-supervised representation learning and subsequent image classification by conventional ML classifiers breaks the baseline and the literature benchmark lines with between 5 and 10 (our DL benchmark) and 25 and 50 labeled samples per class (literature benchmark) for the BM and the Endo data sets and with between 100 and 250 samples for the ISIC data set (classifier: SVM; see corresponding quantitative data in Table~\ref{tab:performance vs specimen}).